xFrednet/TFL5-improve-lint-list-performance/sections/06-conclusion.md

 # Conclusion
 <!-- Reviewed: 1x rewritten -->
-This paper succeeded in reviewing the research question defined in \label{sec:into.question}.
+This paper succeeded in reviewing the research question defined in \ref{sec:into.question}.
 It determined that Clippy's lint list currently does not fulfill all requirements.
 The paper was then able to find a possible solution for these missing aspects.

 ## Summary
 <!-- Reviewed: 1x rewritten + present -->